sara-nl/iRODS-UIs/Install-Metalnx.md

 Metalnx runs in an Apache Tomcat HTTP server.
 In principle this server can also run on a different physical machine.
 In this tutorial however, we will place Metalnx on the machine where also the iRODS server runs.

 ## Environment
-Ubuntu 14.04 server
-Ubuntu 16.04 server or
+Ubuntu 14.04 server, Ubuntu 16.04 server or
 CentOS 7.3 server

 ## Prerequisites